ekudr/myOS/README.md

 # myOS

-My try to create kind of OS for RISC-V board VisionFive 2 on JH7110 chip.
+My try to create kind of OS for RISC-V.

 Build on board under Linux.